vigneshwar6666/shell-data-processing/README.md

 5. tr ' ' '\12' < returnedfile | sort | uniq -c | sort -nr > result.txt - Redirect the output to result.txt

 ## Important Bash commands
-1. > To redirect the contents of your directory into a file.
+1. To redirect the contents of your directory into a file use >.
-2. >> Two arrows to append rather than overwrite.
+2. Two arrows to append rather than overwrite use >>.
 3. ls -  To list the contents of the default directory.
 4. cat - To display the contents of text file.
 5. Copy in Bash is not CTRL+C as in Windows, instead use CTRL+SHIFT+C.